Carex ischnostachya

 Carex ischnostachya is an herbaceous graminoid plant in the sedge family (Cyperaceae).
-It is native to the eastern Asia, where it is found in China, Japan, and Korea.
+It is native to eastern Asia, where it is found in China, Japan, and Korea.
 Its natural habitat is in forest openings in wet areas, in hills or mountains.
 It is a common species, and is often found along roadsides or trails.

 Description

 Carex ischnostachya is a rhizomatous perennial.
 It can be distinguished from other Carex in section Confertiflorae by its short, awnless, and broadly ovate female glumes, in combination with its sub-erect perigynia.
 It produces flowers and fruits from April to June.